hjoerdisbecker/Website/_pages/publications.md

 - *Kierkegaard and the Life-View.* Cambridge: Cambridge University Press (forthcoming 2026).

 - *Die Wiederholung der Philosophie.
 Kierkegaards Kulturkritik und ihre Folgen.* Berlin and Boston: De Gruyter, 2015 (Kierkegaard Studies Monograph Series, Vol. 32), 298pp.
+Kierkegaard understood his thinking as philosophy confronting its own end.
+In campaigning against the existential amnesia of the 19th century, he revived the intellectual figure of a kind of philosophizing with roots in both the Socratic method and the apophatic reflections of Meister Eckhart.
+The Young Hegelians’ philosophy of action thereby became action of the text

 ---